lukaszkn/data-software-engineering-interview-questions/content/amazon_redshift.md

 - Maintenance and scaling behavior evaluated.
 - Reproducible scripts and configs delivered.

-If you want, provide the workload (sample queries, data size, concurrency) and I’ll sketch a concrete benchmark plan (instance sizes, test matrix, example automation).

 ## How do you run load tests that emulate real concurrency and data volumes?
 Goal-first approach